openobserve/website4/content/blog/posts/analyzing-network-traffic-using-netflow.md

 ---
 title: What is netflow and how to use it to analyze network traffic
-seoTitle: What is netflow an IPFIX, why is it important and how to use it open source netflow analyzer tools to analyze network traffic
+seoTitle: What is netflow and IPFIX, why is it important and how to use it open source netflow analyzer tools to analyze network traffic
 description: Netflow is a network protocol that allows you to analyze network traffic.
 Learn how to use it to analyze network traffic.
 img: img/blog/netflow/netflow3.png
 alt: OpenObserve